 The European Heritage Tribune is a young and independent digital news platform for the European heritage community.
 It aims at strengthening the European network by sharing news and knowledge while fostering attention and understanding of each other’s cultural and historical backgrounds.

-The European Heritage Tribune consists of a free monthly digital newsletter with daily updates online and covers newsof Europe’s cultural heritage as it is affected by international politics and economics, developments in law, funding, tourism, digitization, climate change and official cultural policy.
+The European Heritage Tribune consists of a free two weekly digital newsletter with daily updates online.
+It covers news of Europe’s cultural heritage as influenced by national and international politics and economy, developments in legislation, financing, tourism, digitization, climate change and official cultural policy.

-The news platform also offers calls, events, job opportunities, opinions and best practices from all European Countries.
+The platform offers news and curated news, blogs, calls, events, job opportunities, opinions and best practices from all European Countries.
 It shows ‘who is doing what’ and ‘what is happening where’ and aims to be a valuable means for sharing experiences, knowledge, and promoting further pan-European collaboration.
 The EHT works with a growing network of young, voluntary correspondents from all over Europe.
 The average age of the editorial team is 24.